r800zz/bvh2vrma-7lang/README.md

 # Language Switching Instructions

+The default language is English.
 ## Append ?l=xx to the end of the URL
 (where xx is: English = en, Russian = ru, Spanish = es, Thai = th, Chinese = cn, Korean = kr, Japanese = jp)

 ## Click the button for your preferred language
+Language selection is available after the page is displayed.

 # Web application.
 Run in web bowser
 The web application is available at vr180g.com